eesyuen09/tp/docs/UserGuide.md

 **Examples:**
 - `perf -a s/0001 d/18092025 t/Sec3_Maths pn/Scored 85% on mock test`
+- `perf -a s/0002 d/15092025 t/JC1_Physics pn/Needs improvement in problem-solving skills`

 **Expected output:**
 Performance note successfully added for John Tan in Sec3_Maths on 18-09-2025.
+Performance note successfully added for Jane Doe in JC1_Physics on 15-09-2025.

 ### 2. Viewing performance notes for a student: